muhdmirzamz/TodoApp/README.md

 ## Todo App

-This is an iOS todo app with Firebase as a backend
+This is an iOS todo app with Firebase as a backend.
+This is used in conjunction with another [React web app](https://github.com/muhdmirzamz/TodoApp) I'm working on.
+Both of these projects connect to the same Firebase database.

 ### Changelog